trustwallet/developer/wallet-core/wallet-operations.md

 Field | Sample value | Description
 ---|---|---
-chainID | 1 | Network selector, use 1 for mainnet
+chainID | 1 | Network selector, use 1 for mainnet (see https://chainid.network for more)
 nonce | 1 | The count of the number of outgoing transactions, starting with 0 gasPrice | 3600000000 | The price to determine the amount of ether the transaction will cost gasLimit | 21000 | The maximum gas that is allowed to be spent to process the transaction